Severson-Group/AMDC-Firmware/scripts/README.md

 ## AMDC Python Class

 The AMDC can be interfaced to via the serial interface.
-This interface has been encapsulted into a simple python class which relies on the follow two files:
+This interface has been encapsulted into a simple python class which relies on the follow file:

 1. `AMDC.py`
-2. `Mapfile.py`

 NOTE: these python scripts were built for compatibility with the `bare` DSP project.

+## AMDC_Logger Python Class

+The AMDC supports logging capabilities.
+Though it is possible to perform these logging functions directly through the serial terminal, it is very difficult.
+Because of this, an `AMDC_Logger` class was created to make logging easier.
+It relies on the following file:

+1. `AMDC_Logger.py`

+Documentation for logging on the AMDC can be found [here]()

 ## Auto-Formatting C Code via `clang-format`